chenmingxiang110/VAE-NCA/README.md

 }
 ```

-The models can be downloaded from:
+The trained models can be downloaded from:

 https://drive.google.com/drive/folders/1sGXbnsZCF4w3FhvTi0J6bXBKlP-XebmY?usp=sharing